edgedb/edgedb-js/docs/usage.rst

 Type Conversion
 ---------------

-``edgedb`` automatically converts EdgeDB types to the corresponding Python types and vice versa.
+``edgedb`` automatically converts EdgeDB types to the corresponding JavaScript types and vice versa.
 See :ref:`edgedb-js-datatypes` for details.

 Transactions